bm2-lab/CellHermes/README.md

 ### 🚀 Training

-Model training is conducted on 8 80G NVIDIA H800 GPUs.
+Model training is conducted on 2 NVIDIA RTX A6000 GPUs.

 ```bash
 conda activate CellHermes